Image

 • Executive Vice President - Investor Relations

-• Senior Vice President - Compliance Head Office
+• Executive Vice President - Compliance

-• Vice President - Compliance New York
+• Senior Vice President - Compliance New York

 Risk Policy and Assessment Committee